Vermont workers’ compensation insurance

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Vermont businesses that have employees, unless they are self-employed or qualify for an exemption.

-Who needs workers’ compensation in Vermont?
+Who needs workers’ compensation insurance in Vermont?

 Each state has different workers’ compensation laws, and in Vermont, workers’ compensation insurance is mandatory for all employers, with a few exceptions.